hbons/SparkleShare/SparkleShare/Windows/README.md

 cd SparkleShare\Windows
 build
 ```
+The build command ends with 2 errors.
+But that´s all right.
 `C:\path\to\SparkleShare-sources\bin` should now contain `SparkleShare.exe`, which you can run.

 ### Creating a Windows installer
+-- broken at the moment --
 To create an installer package, install [WiX 3.7](http://wix.codeplex.com/releases/view/99514), restart Windows and run:

 ```